mhasan004/GasLeakProject/README.md

 * Get JSON data from a JSON file and store objects into a csv file.
 Will need to change the *url*, *csvFile*, *jsonFile* , and *properties* variables.
 * Automatically push changes to github when script finds new JSON objects.
 Change the *PATH_OF_GIT_REPO* (where the *.git* file is located) and *COMMIT_MESSAGE* variables.

-# The New york Fire Department Scraper
+# The New York Fire Department Gas Report Scraper
 **File Location:** Getting_GasLeak_Data/scraper_NYFD.py

 **Description:**